ICST-Technion/F1CoreEngine/README.md

 7. This process should be repeated for all dashboard files in that folder.
 8. You should now have all of the required dashboards available in your server.

+# Backing up your Database to .bak file

 In order to backup your database, you can use this command:
 1. pg_dump -Fc -f filename.bak database_name

 To backup a database named tsdb hosted on a remote server use:
 1. pg_dump -h <REMOTE_HOST> -p 55555 -U tsdbadmin -Fc -f tsdb.bak tsdb

+# Loading Data from .bak file

 Assuming you have a .bak backup file, this are the steps to do in order to load and use the data in the file:
 * In psql, create a new database to restore to, and connect to it: